densi97/Android_PhishingApp/README.md

 # POC

-This is just for demonstration purpose and should not be abused for any kind of malicious actions
+This is just for demonstration purpose and should not be abused for any kind of malicious actions.

+See this [video](https://www.youtube.com/watch?v=DOy3AReZZes) for demonstration of this attack.

 ## AppLink over-permission